-Notice of Intent for other than Full and Open Competition for the Procurement of Brincidofovir for the CDC/Strategic National Stockpile
+Procurement of Brincidofovir for the Centers for Disease Control/Strategic National Stockpile

-In April 2015, the Department of Health and Human Services, Office of the Assistant Secretary for Preparedness and Response, Biomedical Advanced Research and Development Authority (BARDA) posted a notice of intent to use other than full and open competition (Notice of Intent) to award a sole source contract to us for procurement of brincidofovir for the treatment of smallpox.
+In April 2015, the Department of Health and Human Services, Office of the Assistant Secretary for Preparedness and Response, BARDA posted a notice of intent to use other than full and open competition (Notice of Intent) to award a sole source contract to us for the procurement of brincidofovir for the treatment of smallpox.
+In July 2015, BARDA issued a related request for proposal (RFP) to us entitled "2015 Procurement of a Second Smallpox Antiviral Drug for the Strategic National Stockpile."